-Introduction to Systematic Theology provides a specialized study of major Introduction to Systematic Theology themes, ideas, and teachings of the Bible on thematic topics including but not limited to the essence of Scripture, the nature of humanity, sin and the fall, angels and demons, and the work of the church.
+New Testament Survey New Testament Survey provides a survey of the 27 books of the New Testament.
+This includes authorship, dates and places of writing, themes, purposes, and their importance in the life of the present-day Christian.
+The course provides an overview of the Inter-Testamental Period and all the books of the New Testament, with detailed attention given to The Gospel of Luke, Paul's letter to the Romans, and the letter to the Hebrews.
+Prerequisites: None.
+Length: 1 Year (1 Credit) Textbook: ESV Student Study Bible Introduction to Systematic Theology Introduction to Systematic Theology provides a specialized study of major themes, ideas, and teachings of the Bible on thematic topics including but not limited to the essence of Scripture, the nature of humanity, sin and the fall, angels and demons, and the work of the church.
 The course will also address the nature of the triune God as expressed in God the Father, Jesus the Son, and The Holy Spirit.
 Students will craft a personalized statement of faith expressing individual beliefs for comparison to traditionally held theological values.
 Prerequisites: Old Testament Survey, New Testament Survey.
-Textbook: Christian Beliefs & ESV Student Study Bible Practical Christian Living Practical Christian Living responds to the question, "How Does God Want Us to Live in this Ever-Changing Sinful World?"
-The course will focus on principles of Biblical Interpretation, metaethics (ultimate principles of morality and conduct), and normative ethics (practical outworking of the ultimate principles of morality).
-Students will learn the biblical view of how absolute right and wrong, good, and evil exist.
-The normative ethics section of this course will apply the ultimate principles of biblical morality to many of the common everyday issues and responsibilities we encounter in God's world including a Christian perspective on appropriate expressions of love and apology.
+Length: 1 Year (1 Credit) Textbook: Christian Beliefs & ESV Student Study Bible Practical Christian Living Practical Christian Living interacts with tangible issues and spaces that Christians will engage with in the world?
+Fall semester of this course will focus on principles of Biblical Interpretation and the gospel's transformation of the individual, the family, the Church, and local community.
+Spring semester analyzes the Bible's response to contemporary moral issues concerning LGBTQ, mental health, media diet, government, as well as the local and global responsibility of Christians.
 Due to the nature of this course, students may discuss sensitive social issues and proper Christian responses in an atmosphere of healthy debate.
+Prerequisites: Old Testament Survey.
 Prerequisites: Old Testament Survey, New Testament Survey.
-Textbook: Evangelical Ethics
+Length: 1 Year (1 Credit) Textbook: Evangelical Ethics